Quiz: Is your practice up to speed?

 - Professional standards

-This article was current at the time of publication.
+The article is relevant to members in Australia and New Zealand and was current at the time of publication.

 1. In which of the following circumstances are you required to disclose non-compliance with laws and regulations to an appropriate authority?